Back to resources

 Subdivision approval in Spartanburg County

-Subdivision approval process Spartanburg County projects must align with the Land Development Regulations, including lot standards, open space, roadway design, and utility plans.
+Projects in Spartanburg County's subdivision approval process must align with the Land Development Regulations, including lot standards, open space, roadway design, and utility plans.
 Minor land development applications may apply to smaller projects, while major subdivisions trigger deeper engineering and public review.
 Building a complete first submission reduces back-and-forth with planning staff.

 Why entitlement strategy matters before closing

-Zoning approval land development risk should be underwritten before acquisition.
-Resproland integrates entitlement planning with site selection and horizontal development so builders know what they are buying — and what it will take to reach shovel-ready lots.
+Zoning approval risk in land development should be underwritten before acquisition.
+Resproland coordinates entitlement planning with site selection and horizontal development so builders know what they are buying — and what it will take to reach shovel-ready lots.

 1. 1